Clouddays-tech/devlab-tfazuredevops/README.md

 # Terraform with Azure Devopspipeline

 This lab will guide you through the creation of Azure resources.
 This is using bash with Azure CLI installed.
 Azure Cloud bash shell can also be used to complete this lab.
+Azure Resource group, storage account , key vault will be created and stored service principal cliend id, secret key, tenant id , storage account access key on the key vault as the secret values.

 ## Pre-requisities